tonsky/datascript/README.md

 ## Differences from Datomic

-Global differences:
+* DataScript is built totally from scratch and is not related by any means to popular Clojure database, Datomic

-* Runs in browser
+* Runs in a browser
 * Simplified schema, not queriable
 * No need to declare attributes except for `:cardinality` `:many`
 * Any value can be used as entity id, attribute or value.
 It’s better if they are immutable and fast to compare